Venu2791/Assignment10/README.md

-# Namedtuples.
+# Assignment 10 - Namedtuples

-### Namedtuples are immutable like regular tuples.
+## Namedtuples are immutable like regular tuples.
 Once you store something in them you cannot modify it.

 In named tuples, each object stored in them can be accessed through a unique (human-readable) identifier.
 This frees you from having to remember integer indexes, or resorting to workarounds like defining integer constants as mnemonics for your indexe